NSW: Common Respondent Pitfalls

 If a respondent chooses to ignore the adjudication process, the adjudicator will still proceed and make a determination.

-- If a payment schedule is received just one business day outside of the prescribed time, the adjudicator will not be able to consider it.
+- If a payment schedule is received by the adjudicator just one business day outside of the prescribed time, the adjudicator will not be able to consider it.

 - Where items are sent by ordinary post, allow sufficient time for the item to be received.
 Generally, items sent by ordinary post are taken to be received on the fourth working day after posting.
 We recommend against post as many claimants have denied receipt.
 We recommend courier (signature required) as the preferred form of service.
 If service by fax is permitted or required by contract, ensure you retain the full page fax receipt and refrain from sending colour photographs and plans as they are generally rendered unreadable.
 Lengthy faxes have been known to "lose" pages in transmission.